mm5agm/StepperGUI/STEPPER_GUI_README.md

+---
+**NOTE: This is the final version of StepperGUI using mechanical limit switches and position limiting.
+Future development will use the TCRT5000 Infrared Reflective Photoelectric Switch IR Tracking Sensor Module for end-stop detection, and position limiting code will be removed.**

+All position limiting and limit switch logic is now archived for reference.
+If you need the last version with limit switches, use the `limit-switches-final` git tag or branch.
+---
 # StepperGUI - Advanced ESP-NOW Control System

 ESP32-S3 based GUI for magnetic loop antenna stepper motor control with comprehensive safety features and debugging capabilities.